-- 5. FIRE/EMERGENCY DRILLS The system for exiting the building, as well as other procedures, will be discussed and rehearsed periodically and practiced regularly.
+- FIRE/EMERGENCY DRILLS The system for exiting the building, as well as other procedures, will be discussed and rehearsed periodically and practiced regularly.
 These drills should be taken seriously. - 6.
-EMERGENCY SCHOOL CLOSING - During inclement weather, and if the possibility of school closing is apparent, do not hesitate to come and pick up your
+EMERGENCY SCHOOL CLOSING During inclement weather, and if the possibility of school closing is apparent, do not hesitate to come and pick up your child.

-- child.
 It is not necessary to call the office beforehand.
 We recommend you wait for a School Messenger to be sent out or check with local news stations for the official closing.
 Be aware that bus routes could be reduced or cancelled due to snow and ice.
 Refer to the Knox County Schools website.
 If school is closed, our School Messenger system will be initiated, and you will get a call, based on the information you provided on the Student Information Verification form that you will also get at the beginning of the school year. - 7.
 PTO Show your support for the school by joining the PTO.
 Recognizing that parent and family involvement increases student success, the PTO seeks to help the school reach its objectives in educating our children.
 The school office can put you in touch with the PTO if you have questions or would like to be involved.
 You can keep up with the latest PTO news by joining the "Hardin Valley Elementary PTO" page on Facebook. - 8.
-VOLUNTEERS We will not be able to utilize volunteers the first semester due to COVID-19.
-Volunteers are an important asset to our school.
+VOLUNTEERS Volunteers are an important asset to our school.
 Volunteers will be scheduled by teachers based on classroom needs, so be sure to sign up with your child's homeroom teacher at the beginning of each year.
 Please know that there is a security screening process involved if you want to volunteer in the school, that once completed, is valid for six years. - 9.
-PARTIES At this time, the class parties will be students and teacher only due to COVID.
-Two class parties are planned annually, by the "room parents," with the approval and guidance of the teacher and principal.
+PARTIES Two class parties are planned annually, by the "room parents," with the approval and guidance of the teacher and principal.
 Requesting birthday parties or delivering balloons, stuffed animals, or any other items to school for your child are educationally distracting and cannot be allowed.
-We apologize for having to restrict this, but it is simply not logistically practical with our increased enrollment. - 10.
-SCHOOL COUNSELOR We have a trained school counselor here five days per week to do classroom, small group, and individual counseling with students.
-Please contact the office if you desire a parent conference or consultation, and she will return your call. - 11.
+We apologize for having to restrict this, but it is simply not logistically practical with our increased enrollment.
+With prior teacher approval, however, parents may bring an approved, healthy treat to be shared at lunchtime. - 10.
+SCHOOL COUNSELOR We have trained school counselors here five days per week to do classroom, small group, and individual counseling with students.
+Please contact the office if you desire a parent conference or consultation, and they will return your call. - 11.
 LOST and FOUND We maintain a lost and found at our school.
 Many expensive and useful items are left in our lost and found.
 Due to sheer volume, we donate all leftover items to charity at the end of each semester.
 Be sure to label all clothing and personal items with your child's name.

-V. AWARDS
+W. AWARDS